2002 Dutch general election: Final debate (5 May 2002)

 The final debate was held on 5 May 2002, featuring only Fortuyn and Melkert.
 It was hosted by Algemeen Dagblad (AD).
 Fortuyn accused Labour and Kok of turning half of Rotterdam against him and forcing him to deny parallels with Jean-Marie Le Pen in three press briefings.
 Melkert countered that Fortuyn's rhetoric pandered to a yearning for "the strong man," an image intertwined with Europe's fascist past.
 Incensed, Fortuyn demanded whether he was being branded a dictator; Melkert replied that, in a nation seared by the Holocaust, invoking strongman leadership inevitably summoned painful associations.
-Fortuyn called the remark scandalous, insisting he had only praised Silvio Berlusconi and not Hitler or Mussolini.
+Fortuyn called the remark scandalous, insisting he had only praised Silvio Berlusconi and not Adolf Hitler or Benito Mussolini.

 Shifting to economics, Melkert lauded eight years of purple coalitions for eradicating 1990s unemployment and deficits, thus safeguarding future pensions.
 Fortuyn dismissed job creation boasts and argued that government competence should be measured by public services, which he deemed bloated and detached from ordinary citizens.
 Regarding immigration, Melkert condemned Fortuyn's vow to seal borders as both unenforceable and uncivilised, warning it would undermine post‑war humanitarian achievements and Rotterdam's open economy.
 He called it "painful" that this had to be discussed on Liberation Day.
 Fortuyn retorted that asylum spending should fund refugee camps in neighbouring regions and that undocumented entrants must be repatriated immediately.

 The debate remained unpublished until the AD released it on 18 June, four weeks after Fortuyn's assassination.
 Editors told Nova they had delayed release to avoid fuelling tensions during national mourning; by June they deemed it a "historic document."
 Labour urged suppression, arguing the campaign had died with Fortuyn and fearing renewed polarisation around Melkert, still under permanent police guard.
 NRC Handelsblad reported the party also worried about his safety, as his home remained under surveillance.
 The LPF raised no objections, citing Fortuyn's belief in freedom of speech.